SAP/luigi/docs/navigation-configuration.md

 - **nodeAccessibilityResolver** allows you to define a permission checker function that gets executed on every node.
 If it returns `false`, Luigi removes the node and its children from the navigation structure.
 - **nodeAccessibilityResolver** receives all values defined in the node configuration.
 See [angular basicConfiguration.js](../core/examples/luigi-sample-angular/src/assets/basicConfiguration.js) for the **constraints** example.
 - **defaults.isolateView** renders all views in new frames.
-This setting overrides the same-domain frame re-usage.
-The **defaults.isolateView** is disabled by default and it can be overwritten by the **isolateView** value on a single node level.
+This setting overrides the same-domain frame reuse.
+The **defaults.isolateView** is disabled by default, and you can overwrite it using the **isolateView** value on a single node level.

 ### Node parameters